High performance volume ray casting: A branchless generalized Joseph projector: Methods

-The basic problem is illustrated in Fig.~\ref{fig:setup-sketch}.
-A ray $\vec{r}$ emanating from a source position $\vec{s}$ traverses a voxel volume and hits a detector pixel at location $\vec{d}$.
-Along its intersection with the volume, the latter will be sampled in steps of $\tilde{r}$, also taking into account the finite width of an X-ray beam.
-For convenience, the coordinate system is aligned with the voxel grid, i.e. the origin is at the corner of the voxel volume and all distance units will be expressed in terms of grid spacing.
+The basic sampling concept is illustrated in Figure~\ref{fig:gridaligned-raycasting}.
+A ray emanating from a source at $\vec{s}$ traverses a voxel volume and hits a detector pixel at $\vec{d}$.
+Along its intersection with the volume, the latter will be sampled in steps of $\tilde{r}$, which will be concretized in the following.
+While the resulting scheme is equivalent to general driving axis based methods, the present vector representation allows for a unified treatment of all cases, such that the ``driving axis'', which normally distinguishes different code branches, now only determines the orientation of sampling planes within a branchless sampling loop.